1899 Chicago mayoral election: General election

 Since Harrison was unopposed for the Democratic nomination and Altgeld was launching his own third-party label, the general election campaign technically took off before the Democratic convention had even taken place.

 At the start of his campaign, there was little belief that Altgeld would actually win the mayoralty.
-His campaign advisor William A. Prentiss even stated in January that the actual goal of the campaign was to sabotage Harrison's chances, throwing the election to the Republicans.
+His campaign advisor William Prentiss even stated in January that the actual goal of the campaign was to sabotage Harrison's chances, throwing the election to the Republicans.
 With Harrison removed from office, they believed that Altgeld would again be the undisputed leader of the state and local Democratic parties.
 By the end of the election, however, Altgeld was convinced that he would win the mayoralty.

 In early January, with his campaign appearing to falter, Harrison was concerned by the threat of Altgeld potentially acting as a spoiler, and tried to appeal to Altgeld to withdraw by pledging to, in turn, take steps that would promote free silver in the state's politics.
 Altgeld immediately rejected Harrisons attempts at appeasing him.
 Harrison began to, out of what appeared to be desperation, solicit the endorsement and support of individuals such as Timothy Ryan, whose candidacy he had earlier opposed for Cook County Democratic Party Chairman.
 However, within weeks, the state of Harrison's campaign would appear to change, and his prospects would brighten up.

 Altgeld accused Harrison of turning a blind eye to corruption and abandoning the reformist platforms he had campaigned on in 1897.